dveldhoen/easyinvoice/README.md

             "price": 6324.453456
         }
     ],
-    "bottom-notice": "Kindly pay your invoice within 15 days.", "settings": {
+    // The message you would like to display on the bottom of your invoice "bottom-notice": "Kindly pay your invoice within 15 days.",
+    // Settings to customize your invoice
+    "settings": {
         "currency": "USD", // See documentation 'Locales and Currency' for more info.
 Leave empty for no currency.
-        // "locale": "nl-NL", // Defaults to en-US, used for number formatting (see docs)
+        // "locale": "nl-NL", // Defaults to en-US, used for number formatting (See documentation 'Locales and Currency')
-        // "taxNotation": "gst", // Defaults to vat
+        // "tax-notation": "gst", // Defaults to 'vat'
-        // "margin-top": 25, // Default to 25
+        // "margin-top": 25, // Defaults to '25'
-        // "margin-right": 25, // Default to 25
+        // "margin-right": 25, // Defaults to '25'
-        // "margin-left": 25, // Default to 25
+        // "margin-left": 25, // Defaults to '25'
-        // "margin-bottom": 25, // Default to 25
+        // "margin-bottom": 25, // Defaults to '25'
-        // "format": "Letter" // Defaults to A4, options: A3, A4, A5, Legal, Letter, Tabloid
+        // "format": "A4" // Defaults to A4, options: A3, A4, A5, Legal, Letter, Tabloid
     },
-    //Used for translating the headers to your preferred language
+    // Translate your invoice to your preferred language "translate": {
-    //Defaults to English.
-Below example is translated to Dutch
-    // "translate": {
-    //     "invoice": "FACTUUR",
+        // "invoice": "FACTUUR",  // Default to 'INVOICE'
-    //     "number": "Nummer",
+        // "number": "Nummer", // Defaults to 'Number'
-    //     "date": "Datum",
+        // "date": "Datum", // Default to 'Date'
-    //     "due-date": "Verloopdatum",
+        // "due-date": "Verloopdatum", // Defaults to 'Due Date'
-    //     "subtotal": "Subtotaal",
+        // "subtotal": "Subtotaal", // Defaults to 'Subtotal'
-    //     "products": "Producten",
+        // "products": "Producten", // Defaults to 'Products'
-    //     "quantity": "Aantal",
+        // "quantity": "Aantal", // Default to 'Quantity'
-    //     "price": "Prijs",
+        // "price": "Prijs", // Defaults to 'Price'
-    //     "product-total": "Totaal",
+        // "product-total": "Totaal", // Defaults to 'Total'
-    //     "total": "Totaal"
+        // "total": "Totaal" // Defaults to 'Total'
-    // },
+    },
 };

 //Create your invoice!
 Easy!